sdobrer2005/Example-in-SAS/Readme.md

 Observations are independent within and between groups.

 ### 2. Normality
 The outcome variable is approximately normally distributed within each group.
-The outcome variable here is not each individual distribution under mu_1 and mu_2, but for difference between the means.
-For educational purposes the nirmality for each of the variables and distribution will be evaluate, however, the assumtion checks will be done for difference of means.
-This mean that it is not requered for each initial distribution to be Normal.
+For educational purposes the normality for each of the variables and distribution will be evaluated.

 Assessment includes:
 - Skewness and kurtosis